Manochitra20/Employee_Database_Analysis_SQL/README.md

 **THE OUTPUT STRUCTURE:**

-i) the .sql is containing my codes in SQL languages to query the data
+i) Tables.sql is containing my codes in SQL languages to query the data

-ii) the schema.sql is the codes for data modeling
+ii) Analysis.sql is the codes for data modeling

-iii) .ipynb checkpoint: Jupiternotebook contains my codes and charts for salary vs title analysis
+iii) .ipynb checkpoints: Jupyter notebook contains codes and graphs for salary vs title analysis

-iv) Outputs | Data: the outputs and resources as csv files and chart from my works

 **Requirements and Methodology:**